aiba/beancount-sync/README.md

 ## Background

-Accounting software is useful for both individuals and businesses, in particular to keep be able to run reorts on income and expenses, which leads to better financial decisions.
+Accounting software is useful for both individuals and businesses, in particular to keep be able to run reports on income and expenses, which leads to better financial decisions.

 Most software in this category is crap, because they don't implement double-entry accounting with hierarchical accounts.
 You can read all about this here:
 * https://plaintextaccounting.org/